 The Immigration Health Surcharge (IHS) is a fee levied on visa applicants seeking leave to enter or remain in the UK.
 In this way, visa holders will have access to NHS services.

-As a successful visa applicant you can start using these services once you have paid the IHS or are exempt from paying it.
+As a successful visa applicant, you can start using these services once you have paid the IHS or if you are exempt from paying it.
 If your visa application is unsuccessful or withdrawn, you will be entitled to an IHS refund.
 You may also be reimbursed in various other instances.

 Below we look at the IHS refund and IHS reimbursement rules in more detail.

 What is the Immigration Health Surcharge (IHS)?

 When applying for a visa to come to the UK to live or work, you might need to pay a healthcare surcharge.
 This is called the Immigration Health Surcharge (IHS).
 Whether or not you need to pay, and how much, will depend on the type of immigration status that you are applying for.

 You will usually need to pay the IHS if you are applying for a visa or immigration application outside the UK for more than 6 months, or if you are applying inside the UK for any length of time.
 Where the surcharge applies, the current rates are:

 - £470 per year for a student or Youth Mobility Scheme visa